JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 It often happens that a collection contains same-named tags that may have different structure or even be represented by different types in the DTD or Schema.
 As an example, JSF Managed Beans may be of three types.
 If a `<managed-bean>` tag contains a `<map-entries>` sub-tag, then the Managed Bean type is `MapEntriesBean`.
-If it contains a `<list-entries>` sub-tag — can you guess?
-Right — `ListEntriesBean`!
-Otherwise it's a `PropertyBean` (all three interfaces extend `ManagedBean`).
+If it contains a `<list-entries>` sub-tag - can you guess?
+Right - `ListEntriesBean`!
+Otherwise, it's a `PropertyBean` (all three interfaces extend `ManagedBean`).
 And when we write `List<ManagedBean> getManagedBeans()`, we expect to get not only a list where all elements are instances of the `ManagedBean` interface, but a list where each element is of a certain type, i.e. `MapEntriesBean`, `ListEntriesBean`, or `PropertyBean`.

-In such cases one should decide which interface the DOM element should actually implement (according to the given tag).
+In such cases, one should decide which interface the DOM element should actually implement (according to the given tag).
 This is achieved by extending the [`TypeChooser`](upsource:///xml/dom-openapi/src/com/intellij/util/xml/TypeChooser.java) abstract class:

 ```java